The Calf from Bowderdale via West Fell

 After crossing Hazel Gill, which flows into the Beck at 679996, the climb starts to become steeper.
 Then about a quarter of a mile further on, just before crossing Ram's Gill, the path starts to move away from the beck and head off diagonally up to the right, now climbing much steeper.
 The path here is a little indistinct in places, but as it starts its top plateau becomes much clearer.
 The path then continues its swing around to the right before passing a tarn.
 Keep on this path for a further few hundred yards to the triangulation point on the Calf (676m / 2220 feet).

-From here there are excellent panoramic views, going clockwise from the North the following can be seen: Great Dunn Fell; Mickle Fell; Wild Board Fell; Great Shunner Fell (almost due East); Baugh Fell; Pen-y-ghent; Whernside; Ingleborough; Middleton Fell (almost due South); Arnside Knott and the Kent Estuary; Coniston Old Man (almost due West); Crinkle Crags; Scafell; Scafell Pike; Great Gable; Pillar; Fairfield; Helvellyn; High Street and Blencathra.
+From here there are excellent panoramic views, going clockwise from the North the following can be seen: Great Dunn Fell; Mickle Fell; Wild Board Fell; Great Shunner Fell (almost due East); Baugh Fell; [an error occurred while processing this directive]; Whernside; Ingleborough; Middleton Fell (almost due South); Arnside Knott and the Kent Estuary; Coniston Old Man (almost due West); Crinkle Crags; Scafell; Scafell Pike; Great Gable; Pillar; Fairfield; Helvellyn; High Street and Blencathra.

 Back towards Bowderdale from the triangulation point on the Calf

 View from the Calf summit - Lakeland hills